google/codeworld/README.md

 Status
 ======

 CodeWorld is stable and has been used in schools for years!
+See [the users page](https://github.com/google/codeworld/blob/master/Users.md) for a partial list.
 We're constantly improving the environment, though.
 Breaking changes, when necessary, are scheduled to occur between typical (U.S.) K-12 school semesters, to minimize disruption of existing classes.